7 Easy Ways to Improve Conversions with Optimized Landing Pages

 - Follow your headline with a subheading that gives important information.

-- Use bullet points to break out the main benefits of your product or service.
+- Use bullet points to break up the main benefits of your product or service.

 - Use relevant pictures, not just stock photos that look pretty.